Chinley, Buxworth and Brownside

 Chinley, Buxworth and Brownside is a civil parish within the High Peak district, which is in the county of Derbyshire, England.
-Partially rural with several villages contained within, its population was 2,796 residents in the 2011 census.
+Partially rural with several villages contained within, its population was 2,794 residents in the 2021 census.
 The parish is 150 mi north west of London, 35 mi north west of the county city of Derby, and 1+1/3 mi north of the nearest market town of Chapel-en-le-Frith.
-Being on the edge of the county border, it shares a boundary with the parishes of Chapel-en-le-Frith, Edale, Hayfield, New Mills and Whaley Bridge.
+Being close to the edge of the county border, it shares a boundary with the parishes of Chapel-en-le-Frith, Edale, Hayfield, New Mills and Whaley Bridge.
 A substantial portion of the parish is within the Peak District national park.